8. Appendix

 • installed at a child accessible height, and

-• external taps for maintenance and gardening purposes are fitted with vandal-resistant handles.
+• external taps for maintenance and gardening purposes are connected to harvesting tanks and fitted with vandal-resistant handles.

 Where an ELCC is operating on a full-time basis and providing a daily meal service (i.e. 3 meals per day) for enrolled children, a Class 1 commercial kitchen must be installed and registered with the local authorities.